jerryzhao173985/ai-ml-sdk-for-vulkan/docs/source/introduction.rst

     - A C decoder wrapper API to provide stable ABI bindings.
     - A VGF Dump Tool for working with VGF files.

-The VGF library is intended for integration into game engines.
+The VGF Library is intended for integration into game engines.
 The library has been designed around efficient decoding of the VGF file at runtime by supporting memory mapped file access (optional).
 The library requires user managed memory allocation to minimise copying and in-memory duplication of potentially large constant data.